 The SERVO-DRIVE technology is really very good and in truth there are very few considerations.
 Activation distances are in line with all standard kitchen hardware and the system features soft close.
 The system also features lean protection, meaning the drawer or lift-up will not open when prolonged pressure is applied.

 The major consideration is the price.
 The technology is expensive when compared with traditional hardware.
-Power locations are also required in certain areas of the kitchen, meaning you have add expense with Electricians when you undertake your kitchen project.
+Power locations are also required in certain areas of the kitchen, meaning you have added cost with Electricians when you undertake your kitchen project.

 As with TIP-ON, SERVO-DRIVE once truly understood provides a truly wonderful motion experience for your kitchen and cabinets.